Upcoming: Junior Festival, Harbourfront Centre Toronto

 Theatre SKAM - Victoria, BC

-current core artists Pamela Bethel, Matthew Payne, Sarah Pelzer, Shayna Ward
+current core artists Pamela Bethel, Matthew Payne, Pauline Stynes, Shayna Ward, Hannah Case, Lynnéa Chan

-past collaborators Jenny Ambrose, Erin Crowley, Max Johnson
+past collaborators Jenny Ambrose, Erin Crowley, Max Johnson, Sarah Pelzer, Ingrid Hansen

 In a Nutshell: We teach kids how to run with scissors and share needles.
 Then they do a show: a few lucky audience members give up their clothes to be completely made over by this motley crew of young makers.
 Sound scary?
 We'll have you saying "Pick me!
 Pick me!" in no time.